 Self-starting can be really tough.
 You have to develop the ability to become a powerhouse of inspirational energy.
 This is done through dedicated and consistent action in the pursuit of your goals.

-After college, I realized that self-starting was one of the most important skills I had cultivated in my 4 years and it was still something I needed to get better at.
+After college, I realized that self-starting was one of the most important skills I had cultivated in my four years, and it was still something I needed to get better at.

 As I started getting more and more into self-improvement, I listened to stories about what motivated other women to achieve their goals.
 I picked up tips from people like Jenna Kutcher and Marie Forleo, women who owe their success to their ability to stay motivated.

 As with any journey, people will quit if they don’t see results right away.

 That’s why you need a firestorm of a reason to accomplish what you set out to do.
 Having a strong why power at the beginning will propel you to the finish line.